sym24/RuffusPipeline/README.md

-#Targeted Clinical Pipeline built in Ruffus
+#A Targeted Clinical Pipeline Built in Ruffus

 ##Required installation:
 	Python 2.7.8